spatialos/csharp-worker-template/README.md

 If you want to explore the available command line options, you can run the worker:

-`dotnet run -p Workers/GameLogic -- help`
+`dotnet run -p Workers/GameLogic --help`

 ## Building for the cloud